dsi-clinic/the-clinic/tutorials/ssh_github_cluster.md

 - A CNET id
 - [CLUSTER] A CS Account.
 Get [one here](https://account-request.cs.uchicago.edu/account/requests) if you don't have one already.
-- (for Part 3 onward) Access to a Slurm partition.
-To request, send an email to techstaff@cs.uchicago.edu asking for access to compute nodes on the DSI cluster and CC your mentor (if relevant).
-If you are getting access through the Data Science Clinic course you should have already gone through this process.
 - A reasonably up to date and functioning computer running on Windows (10/11), Mac (10.13+/High Sierra+), or Linux.
 - An internet connection.
 You'll need internet to use SSH.
 - VS Code Installed
 - A GitHub account

+[CLUSTER] To submit jobs and use the cluster, you will need access to a Slurm partition.
+To request, send an email to techstaff@cs.uchicago.edu asking for access to compute nodes on the DSI cluster and CC your mentor (if relevant).
+If you are getting access through the Data Science Clinic course you should have already gone through this process.
+You do not need access to a slurm partition to continue and set up *access* to the cluster, but you will need it to *use* the cluster.

 <div align="center">